Affordable and Easy Eco-friendly Wedding Planning Tips For a Sustainable Celebration

-Idea Number One: Skip the Paper & Plastic Products on Your Wedding Day
+Tip #1: Skip the Paper & Plastic Products on Your Wedding Day

 One of the best ways to host an eco-friendly wedding is to rent reusable products and decor.
 Say goodbye to single use items such as paper plates or napkins, and hello to reusable rentals such as party linens and wedding decor.
 Look to your local event rental company.
 Here in NC, companies such as Petal & Oak and American Party Rentals offer an infinite amount of gorgeous non-disposable wedding rentals to choose from.
 Don’t even worry about washing all of your wedding rentals, those services are included in your rental costs.

-2. Tip Number Two: Reserve a Sustainable Wedding Venue
+Tip #2: Book a Sustainable Wedding Venue

 Hiring local wedding vendors is always a good idea.
-Here’s why: when you hire local wedding vendors close to your wedding venue, you are cutting down on an excess of carbon emissions.
+Here’s why: when you hire local wedding vendors close to your wedding venue, you are cutting down on an excess carbon emissions.
 The same goes for buying local flowers and food.
 Ordering those exotic flowers that only bloom in Hawaii will result in a massive carbon footprint due to the carbon emissions of shipping and flying your order.
 Also, hiring local wedding vendors gives your wedding guests a taste of your home and the foundation of your love story.
 Ask vendors you’re considering if they use local products.

 You may be asking yourself: what in the world is floral foam?
 Floral foam, or Oasis, is the green styrofoam material that many florists use to stick the stem of their floral arrangements into as a base.
 Basically, the floral foam is a non-biodegradable plastic.
 Not only is floral foam terrible for the environment, it also contains toxic chemicals such as formaldehyde and carbon black that can harm the florist and anyone who handles the stuff.
 Ask your wedding florist vendor if they use a new version of floral foam that is biodegradable or if they have any other eco-friendly alternatives!

-7. Idea Number Seven: Give Your Guests Eco-Friendly Wedding Favors
+Tip #7: Give Your Guests Eco-Friendly Wedding Favors

 The popular phrase says it all, “Something old, something new, something borrowed, something blue”.
 Buying or renting a vintage or used wedding dress and tuxedo is the latest wedding trend.
 Say “yes” to a dress that looks just as good used as the one hanging on the rack that is new.
 Or stop by Bernard’s Formalwear in Durham, NC to browse through their top of the line suit and tuxedo rentals.
 The global over-production of clothing is one of the biggest contributors to climate change.
 Take a step down the aisle toward being environmentally conscious.
 Modern brides love to incorporate family heirlooms into their wedding day.
 Ask your grandmother to try on her gorgeous, vintage bridal gown or ask your dad if he still has the cuff links he wore on his wedding day.
 Re-purposing clothing items on your wedding day is not only eco-friendly, but also adds a sentimental touch.